-"I love you, my

-Church becaus

-through the Sacrament of Matrimony, God united

-my mom and dad

-as one, making

-our home a sacred
+"I love you, my Church because, through the Sacrament of Matrimony, God united my mom and dad as one, making our home a sacred church."

-church."

-"I love you, my

-Church because

-through the Priesthood you appoint a

-spiritual father to

-care for me, guide me,

-and serve me with

-love and dedication."
+"I love you, my Church because through Priesthood you appoint a spiritual father to care for me, guide me, and serve me with love and dedication."

 Sherry: And with that, we've finished talking about the seven sacraments of our Church.
 Before we end our show on "How to Stay Firm," we want to send a message to all our followers: "Every Christian who practices the sacraments of our Church should be like a mirror, reflecting God's light.
-When people see us, we should glorify God's name, and each one of our lives should be a witness to God..
+When people see us, they should glorify God's name, and we should be witnesses to God in all our lives.
 To stay strong, we must abide in Christ, and He will abide in us."